venkywarriors/Generic-functions-Selenium-java/JavaScriptExecutor.md

 # Need for JavaScriptExecutor?

 ### JavaScriptExecutor is an Interface that helps to execute JavaScript through Selenium Webdriver.
 Possibility that locators may not work, You can use JavaScriptExecutor to perform an desired operation on a web element.
 You need to import (org.openqa.selenium.JavascriptExecutor) in the script as to use JavaScriptExecutor.
+The executeScript method is used to execute synchronous JavaScript code.
+It returns a value, which can be used in your Selenium test scripts.
+This method is commonly used for operations like clicking on an element, scrolling to a specific element, or handling pop-ups in Selenium.

+On the other hand, the executeAsyncScript method is used to execute asynchronous JavaScript code.
+This method does not return a value directly, but it allows you to perform asynchronous operations and handle callbacks.
+It is particularly useful when dealing with AJAX requests or waiting for dynamic web elements to load.

+#### Difference between executeAsyncScript vs executeScript
+The main difference between the executeAsyncScript and executeScript methods lies in their behavior and how they handle the execution of JavaScript code.

+The executeScript method executes JavaScript code synchronously, meaning that it waits for the script to complete before moving on to the next operation.
+This can be useful when you need to ensure that a certain JavaScript operation is completed before proceeding further in your test script.

+On the other hand, the executeAsyncScript method executes JavaScript code asynchronously, allowing other operations to be performed simultaneously.
+This is particularly useful when dealing with long-running JavaScript operations or when you want to perform multiple operations in parallel.

+The JavaScriptExecutor interface provides several methods that can be used to interact with the web page using JavaScript.
+Here are some commonly used methods:

+executeScript: Executes synchronous JavaScript code and returns a value.
+executeAsyncScript: Executes asynchronous JavaScript code without returning a value directly.
+scrollIntoView: Scrolls the web page to bring a specific element into view.
+click: Performs a click operation on a web element.
+getElement: Retrieves a web element using a specified locator.
+performSnippet: Executes a snippet of JavaScript code without returning a value.
+executeVoidScript: Executes JavaScript code without returning a value.
+These methods provide a flexible approach to interact with web elements, handle alerts, perform scrolling, and execute custom JavaScript operations within your Selenium test scripts.

 ### :dart:The basic syntax for JavascriptExecutor is given below: <br>
 ```
 JavascriptExecutor js = (JavascriptExecutor) driver;